 Thoughts on Bats:

-To some bats are suspicious creatures.
-Objects of superstition & fear.
-But to others they are harmless, fascinating little creatures that play an important role in the enviroments they inhabit.
+To some, bats are objects of superstition & fear.
+But to others, they are fascinating little creatures that play an important role in the enviroments they inhabit.

-It was those rare occasions that I got to see small brown bats circling twilight skies hunting for bugs.
-Tiny silhouettes flitting across velvety skies when just barest hint of stars sparkled up above.
+It was those rare occasions I got to see small brown bats circling twilight skies hunting for bugs.
+Tiny silhouettes flitting across velvety skies when the barest hint of stars sparkled up above.

-Anyway, I hope you enjoy my textile interpretations of these social and interesting creatures.
+Anyway, I hope you enjoy my textile interpretations of these interesting social creatures.
 They were a joy to make.

 Big Bat Doll (c) Angel Hawari, 2021.